This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Zeiss gathered some of the best engineering and theoretical opticians and glassmakers to redesign most aspects of optical instrument manufacturing.
 His collaboration with Ernst Abbe revolutionized the optical theory and practical design of binoculars and microscopes

-Friedrich Otto Schott a German chemist, glass technologist, and inventor of borosilicate glass founded in 1884 with Dr. Ernst Abbe and Carl Zeiss a company focusing on technical and optical glass, Schott & Associates in Jena.
-Together, they continued to research optical glass and invented types of glass with new and improved optical properties.
+Friedrich Otto Schott a German chemist, glass technologist, and inventor of borosilicate glass founded in 1884 together with Dr. Ernst Abbe and Carl Zeiss a company focusing on technical and optical glass, Schott & Associates in Jena.
+Together, they continued to research optical glass and discovered new types of glass with new and improved optical properties.